thedodo/FCDSN-DC/README.md

 # FCDSN-DC
 ![Teaser image](./docs/Network_header.png)
-### An Accurate and Lightweight end-to-end Trainable Neural Network for Stereo Estimation with Depth Completion
+### An Accurate and Lightweight Convolutional Neural Network for Stereo Estimation with Depth Completion
 Dominik Hirner, Friedrich Fraundorfer

 An pytorch implementation of our accurate and lightweight end-to-end trainable CNN for stereo estimation with depth completion.